 - Do you have any certifications?
 Some of the professionals on our site have attended the U.S. School of Professional Paper Hangers or have a similar professional background.

 - How many rolls will the job require?
-If you're buying the wallpaper yourself, ask how many rolls you will need to have because in the past there has been cases where there wasn't enough rolls to finish the job.
+If you're buying the wallpaper yourself, ask how many rolls you will need to have.